NahidEbrahimian/Object-Detection-using-Contour-Finder/04noisey_OCR_characters/README.md

 # 04noisey_OCR_characters

-Crop all characters from noisy image:
+Crop all characters in noisy image:

 1. Median filter
 3. **dilation** and **findContours** to extract lines